dirkcallaway/embeddedHost/readme.md

 ## Current Limitations

-Currently the widget aligns to the right, however in future implimintations it will have different options via a config variable.
-Also, due to the use of the Hubspot CRM and not an actual DB, the API calls can be slow in their response causing a delay in the updating of checklist.
+* Currently the widget aligns to the right, however in future implimintations it will have different options via a config variable.
+* Due to the use of the Hubspot CRM and not an actual DB, the API calls can be slow in their response causing a delay in the updating of checklist.
+* Checklist is not currently mobile responsive.
+Updates to the widgets styling will be added in the future.